presidentbeef/brakeman-site/source/docs/warning_types/mass_assignment/index.markdown

     User.new(params[:user])

-Unfortunately, if there is a user field called `admin` which controls administrator access, now any user can make themselves an administrator.
+Unfortunately, if there is a user field called `admin` which controls administrator access, now any user can make themselves an administrator with a query like

+    ?user[admin]=true

 ### Rails With Strong Parameters